-This spiced almond crusted halibut with pumpkin sweet potato puree was pure decadence.
-The flakey halibut is crusted with toasted Marcona almonds and sits atop a silky pumpkin sweet potato puree.
+This baked almond-crusted halibut with sweet potato puree is pure decadence at the dinner table.
+Flaky halibut is crusted with toasted Marcona almonds and nestled on top of a silky pumpkin sweet potato puree.
 You’ll be licking your plates and asking for seconds!

 Ingredients